 Search Menu

-If you’re worried about whether your dog can eat ice cubes, don’t sweat it.
-Not only can dogs eat ice cubes, but these treats can offer both stimulation and refreshment when it’s hot outside.
+If you’re worried about whether your dog can eat ice cubes, there’s no need to stress.
+Ice cubes are generally safe for dogs and can offer a refreshing, engaging treat—especially on warm days.
 But before running to the freezer, here are some things to know about offering these frozen bites to your dog.

 German Shorthaired Pointer puppy sitting in a pen outdoors.